I am a geographer researching the long-term dynamics and diversity of terrestrial ecosystems.

 Mediterranean biodiversity meets fire

 The Mediterranean region is regarded as a "hyper-hotspot" for plant biodiversity.
 In recent years, severe fires have caused enormous damage to properties and human life, raising concerns about fire as a major threat to Mediterranean biodiversity.
 We took a long-term view of fire in Mediterranean landscapes, combining fire histories from sedimentary charcoal with biodiversity indices from fossil pollen.
 The research shows fires have indeed changed Mediterranean biodiversity, but not just recently - fire's impacts on biodiversity stretch back to the early Neolithic period.
-Humans have been playing with fire and Mediterranean biodiversity for thousands of years. [article forthcoming in The Holocene, use contact form at the bottom of this page for an advance copy]
+Humans have been playing with fire and Mediterranean biodiversity for thousands of years. [article in The Holocene, open access or use contact form below for a copy]

 Tasmanian wilderness - a cultural landscape